npostring/npixelate/README.md

 $ streamlit run view.py
 ```

-You can run it from the following URL.
+You can pixelate images from the following URL.
 ```
 http://localhost:8501
 ```